uptane/uptane.github.io/deployment/customizations.md

 ## Scope of an update

-(bootloader, system images, applications, data, etc.)
+An image need not necessarily update all code and data on an ECU.
+The OEM and its suppliers MAY use an image to arbitrarily update code and data on an ECU.
+For example, an image MAY be used to update only some code but no data, all code and no data, no code and some data, or no code and all data, or all code and data.

+Examples of code include the bootloader, shared libraries, and the application, which provides the actual functions of the ECU.

+Examples of data include setup or initialization data, such as engine parameters, application data, such as maps, and user data, such as an address book or system logs.

+### TODO Insert Figure 1 (custom_1_code_data_image.jpg)

 ## Delta update strategies

 In order to save bandwidth costs, Uptane allows an OEM to deliver updates as delta images.
 A delta image update contains only the code and / or data that differs from the previous image installed by the ECU.
 In order to use delta images, the OEM SHOULD make the following changes.

 The OEM SHOULD add two types of information to the custom targets metadata used by the director repository: (1) the algorithm used to apply a delta image, and (2) the targets metadata about the delta image.
 This is done so that ECUs know how to apply and verify the delta image.
 The director repository SHOULD also be modified to produce delta images, because Uptane does not require it to compute deltas by default.
 The director repository can use the vehicle version manifest and dependency resolution to determine the differences between the previous and latest images.
 If desired, then the director repository MAY encrypt the delta image.

 As these images are produced on demand by the director repository, primaries SHOULD download all delta and / or encrypted images only from that source.
 After full verification of metadata, primaries SHOULD also check whether delta images match the targets metadata from the director repository, just as they check whether encrypted images match the targets metadata from the director repository when using non-delta images.

-Finally, in order to install a delta image, an ECU SHOULD take one of the actions described in Table D.2a, depending on whether or not the delta image has been encrypted, and if the ECU has additional storage.
+Finally, in order to install a delta image, an ECU SHOULD take one of the actions described in Table 1, depending on whether or not the delta image has been encrypted, and if the ECU has additional storage.
 Note that the OEM MAY use stream ciphers in order to enable on-the-fly decryption by ECUs that have no additional storage space.
 In this case, the ECU would decrypt the delta image as it is downloaded, then follow the remainder of the steps in the third box below.

+### TODO Recreate and insert Table D.2a from google doc and label it as Table 1.

 ### Dynamic delta updates vs. precomputed delta updates

 There are two options when computing delta updates.
 Delta updates can be computed dynamically for each ECU during the installation process (dynamic delta updates), or possible delta images can be precomputed before installation begins (precomputed delta updates).
+The process for describing both types of updates appears below in the subsection on custom installation instructions.

+### TODO Insert link to the subsection Custom installation instructions below in the last sentence above.

 Dynamic delta updates reduce the amount of data sent on each update, while allowing for fine grained control of what version is placed on each ECU.
-By using the custom field of the targets metadata, as described in section D.9, the director can be configured to specify a particular version of software for every ECU.
+By using the custom field of the targets metadata, the director can be configured to specify a particular version of software for every ECU.
 Dynamic delta updates allow the director to do file granular resource tracking, which can save bandwidth by only transmitting the delta of the image.

 To send dynamic delta updates, the director would compute the delta as described earlier in this section.
-The computed images would be made available to the primary ECU using the non-standard direction process described in section D.9.
+The computed images would be made available to the primary ECU.

-One drawback of dynamic delta updates is that if many ECUs are updating from the same version, computing the delta of each would result in duplicate computation that could be time consuming or take a lot of memory.
+One drawback of dynamic delta updates is that if many ECUs are updating from the same version, computing the delta of each would result in duplicate computation that could be time consuming or use up a lot of memory.
 A possible solution to this is to use precomputed delta updates.

 To send precomputed delta updates the director precomputes various probable diffs and makes these available as images.
-The director then specifies which precomputed delta image to send to each ECU by using the custom field of targets metadata, as described in section D.9.
+The director then specifies which precomputed delta image to send to each ECU by using the custom field of targets metadata, as described below.
 Precomputing the delta images has the added advantage of allowing these images to be stored on the image repository, which offers additional security against a director compromise.

 ## Uptane in conjunction with other protocols
 Implementers MAY use Uptane in conjunction with other protocols already being used